The Power of Words | April 6th, 2018

 Our words also have the power to build up.
 Think about how you feel when someone sincerely praises you for something that they admire in you.
 You probably feel a huge boost in your spirit and incredibly encouraged.
 A good word spoken at the right time can be life changing!

 But when words have been spoken that are harsh and hurtful toward you, it has the opposite effect, tearing you down and destroying your spirit.
 Words are powerful!

 The tongue has the power of life and death, and those who love it will eat its fruit.
 Proverbs 18:21

 What exactly does this verse mean?
-Those who take pleasure in communicating with others will eat the fruit of their words meaning they will reap the consequences of what comes out of their mouths whether good or bad.
-If you are a talker, like me, you probably need to put forth extra effort in thinking before you speak!
+Those who take pleasure in communicating with others will eat the fruit of their words meaning they will reap the consequences of what comes out of their mouth whether good or bad.
+If you are a talker like me, you probably need to put forth extra effort in thinking before you speak!